Edward Williams (composer): Later activities

 In 1992, Williams composed and published Landscapes, a three movement trio for horn, violin and piano.
 It was first performed in October 1997 by the Bristol Ensemble with Donald Clist (horn), Roger Huckle (violin) and Susan Bird (piano).

 In 1995, Williams won the BAFTA Cymru award for best original score for the BBC/S4C series Excalibur: The Search for Arthur.
 In 1996 he collaborated with horn player Pip Eastop with an Arts Council research development grant to explore "the possibilities of controlling computer-driven transformation of sound during live, partially improvised performance".

 His music from the 1957 documentary Journey Into Spring was re-fashioned into A Selborne Suite for chamber ensemble and narrator (with words by Laurie Lee), and was first performed in 2003.

 Personal life

 Williams was married to Judith Swingler, daughter of the poet Randall Swingler and the pianist Geraldine Peppin.
 Williams died in Bristol on 8 December 2013 age 92, after a short illness.
-He is survived by his wife Judith, their four children (Simon, Bella, Nye and Caroline), and eight grandchildren.
+His wife Judith died in 2022.
+There were four children - Simon, Bella, Nye and Caroline - and eight grandchildren.
 He was a keen sailor, owning a Wayfarer sailing dinghy, and had built Optimist dinghies.